 Previously, Holly served as an EVP at The Nielsen Co and a SVP of Worldwide PPV/VOD at NBC Universal.
 Earlier, she was a legal associate at the entertainment law firm Cooper, Epstein and Hurewitz.
 Holly is frequently invited to speak at industry panels including Variety Conference, UCLA Entertainment Law Symposium, Digital Hollywood and CTAM She is also a member of the Television Academy, an ongoing advisor to the Media Insights and Engagement conference and an active member of the California Bar.
 Holly attended both UCLA and Loyola Law School.
 In her free time, she participates in numerous philanthropic activities, including Chair, National Charity League, Breast Cancer Foundation, and spends time with her husband, two daughters and four dogs.

-Rachel Parness, Managing Director, Client Services
+Rachel Parness, Managing Director, Motion Picture Group

 Aaron Paquette, Co-Executive Vice President, Television Group